← All workflows

 Questions

-Does this ensure my articles will satisfy the IRS 501(c)(3) organizational test?
+Does this satisfy the IRS organizational test for 501(c)(3) status?

 Yes.
-CaseMark automatically includes the three mandatory tax-exemption provisions required by the IRS: exempt-purpose language, a private inurement prohibition, and a compliant dissolution clause.
-These are generated as non-negotiable elements in every draft.
+CaseMark enforces all three mandatory tax-exemption provisions required by IRC § 501(c)(3): exempt-purpose language, private inurement prohibition, and a compliant dissolution clause.
+These provisions are essential for Form 1023 approval.

-Absolutely.
-CaseMark tailors the articles to your state of incorporation, incorporating state-mandated provisions, required designators, and formatting guidelines from the relevant non-profit corporation statute.
+CaseMark adapts the articles to your specific state of incorporation, incorporating state-mandated provisions, designators, and formatting requirements.
+You should still verify the final output against your Secretary of State's current filing guidelines.

 Is the output ready to file with the Secretary of State?